- Home

 The percentage of clients who continue working with your agency over a given period.
 High retention rates indicate strong relationships and reduce the need for constant new client acquisition.

 Services or products provided by your agency but branded and presented as the client's own.
-White-label services allow agencies to offer capabilities they don't have in-house.
+Custom branding services allow agencies to offer capabilities they don't have in-house.

 Client Lifetime Value (CLV)